bevyengine/bevy/CONTRIBUTING.md

 By giving feedback on this work (and related supporting work), you can help us make sure our releases are both high-quality and timely.

 Finally, if nothing brings you more satisfaction than seeing every last issue tagged and all resolved issues closed, feel free to message @cart for a Bevy org role to help us keep things tidy.
-As discussed in **How we're organized**, this is not intended to have a high bar.
+As discussed in [*How we're organized*](https://github.com/bevy-engine/bevy/blob/main/CONTRIBUTING.md#how-were-organized), this is not intended to have a high bar.

 ### Contributing your own ideas

-As discussed in **How we work together** Bevy is actively open to new ideas and serious contributions from outside community members.
+Bevy is actively open to new ideas and serious contributions from outside community members.
 If you're new to Bevy, here's the workflow we use:

 1. Fork the `bevyengine/bevy` repository on GitHub, you'll need to create a GitHub account if you don't have one already.